As used in this section, "band" means the federally recognized Mille Lacs Band of Chippewa Indians.

 (4) the band agrees to be subject to section 13.82 and any other laws of the state relating to data practices of law enforcement agencies.

-(b) The band shall enter into mutual aid/cooperative agreements with the Mille Lacs County sheriff under section 471.59 to define and regulate the provision of law enforcement services under this section.
-The agreements must define the trust property involved in the joint powers agreement.
+(b) The band may enter into mutual aid/cooperative agreements with the Mille Lacs County sheriff under section 471.59 to define and regulate the provision of law enforcement services under this section.

 If the band complies with the requirements set forth in subdivision 2, the band is authorized to appoint peace officers, as defined in section 626.84, subdivision 1, paragraph (c), who have the same powers as peace officers employed by local units of government.